String Quartet No. 1 (Bartók)

+Music

 The work is in three movements, played without breaks between each:

-The work was at least in part inspired by Bartók's unrequited love for the violinist Stefi Geyer - in a letter to her, he called the first movement a "funeral dirge" and its opening notes trace a motif which first appeared in his Violin Concerto No. 1, a work dedicated to Geyer and suppressed by Bartók for many years.
-The intense contrapuntal writing of this movement is often compared to Ludwig van Beethoven's String Quartet No. 14, Op.
+The work was at least in part inspired by Bartók's unrequited love for the violinist Stefi Geyer – in a letter to her, he called the first movement a "funeral dirge" and its opening notes trace a motif which first appeared in his Violin Concerto No. 1, a work dedicated to Geyer and suppressed by Bartók for many years.
+The intense contrapuntal writing of this movement is often compared to Beethoven's String Quartet No. 14, Op.
 131, the opening movement of which is a slow fugue.

 The following two movements are progressively faster, and the mood of the work lightens considerably, ending quite happily.
 The third movement is generally considered to be the most typical of Bartók's mature style, including early evidence of his interest in Hungarian folk music.